imkimdol/cheat-sheets/version-control/gitignore.md

 pigeon.*
 /animals/pigeon.*
 ```
-Notice, that this example will not exclude `/animals/pigeon-photos.zip`.
+Notice that this example will not exclude `/animals/pigeon-photos.zip`.
 The following example, however, includes all three.
 ```
 pigeon*
 ```